A dramatic journey through the dreck we all know and love.

 When Sean first attempts drifting and keeps screwing up Han’s car, that’s all we need to see.
 Then Han can say “Let me teach you how to drift the car around corners”; cue the montage.
 Instead Bow Wow explains the concept before that, then Sean fails at it, then people continually remark on how he’s not good at drifting, then he hounds Han to teach him how to drift, then Han teaches him to drift, and then they just keep talking about drifting.
 Film is a visual medium, we don’t need all this.

 For some reason, Justin Lin and screenwriter Chris Morgan throw the concept in there more than those little blue guys say the word “smurf”.
 At one point, Sean IMs Neela (whose screen name, according to IMDb trivia is Japanese for “Drift_Girl”) why she never goes “drifting” with him.
 This isn’t a metaphor.
 The following sequence is a ballet of dozens of cars lazily drifting back and forth on a lonely mountain road.
-There’s a scene where two older fisherman (one being actual “drift king” Keiichi Tsuchiya) are watching the “learning to drift montage” shaking their heads all like, “You call that drifting?”
+There’s a scene where two older fisherman (one being real life “drift king” Keiichi Tsuchiya) are watching the “learning to drift montage” shaking their heads all like, “You call that drifting?” as if it’s as Japanese as sushi and sadistic game shows.
 During the chase where Han is killed, all four cars involved are on a major highway drifting through traffic, but there weren’t even any curves in the road.
 This is a life or death situation– I promise you that you’ll go much faster if you just drive in a straight line!
 To reiterate, the only name given for the main bad guy is “Drift King”.
 The tagline of this movie should have been “Do you even drift, bro?!”

 Was It Worth Watching?